To-Fujita/Leaflet.JS_Tutorial/README.md

 ## Demo
 The tutorial for how to use the "Leaflet.js" step by step.
+These demonstrations are confirmed by Microsoft Edge (Ver.
+11.0.17763.379), Firefox (Ver.
+65.0.2/64 bit), Google Chrome (Ver.
+73.0.3683.86/64 bit) and Safari (Ver.
+5.1.7/ It is not available to save and to load local data file.) under the condition of Windows 10.
 [Tutorial for Leaflet.js](https://to-fujita.github.io/Leaflet.JS_Tutorial/index.html): How to draw a map, set markers and/or figures on the map step by step.

 ### Step-1